vmkdaily/vFlux-Stats-Kit/README.md

     PS /home/mike> Invoke-FluxCLI -Version
     PS /home/mike> InfluxDB shell version: 1.6.3

 If you are still with me, great!
-Now let's look at some InfluxDB 'Measurements'!
+Now let's look at some InfluxDB `Measurements`!

 ## Reviewing measurements
 We are still using `Invoke-FluxCLI`, but now we go into more advanced usage